PanGalacticTech/ISOpower/Documentation/[4]component_selection.md

 | ANALOG			|Analog |	5	|	2.5	| mA   	|  mA	|	n/a	|	n/a	|20	|1		|	0.4		|	"	|Pink	|		|

+Trace Thicknesses have been modified during routing to account for DRM violations where tracks meet footprint pins.